Flying fox (fish)

 The flying fox (Epalzeorhynchos kalopterus) is a Southeast Asian species of freshwater fish in the family Cyprinidae.
 It is commonly kept in the aquarium trade.
 Among other foods, it is known to eat green algae.
-It is sometimes mistakenly referred to as the Siamese algae eater.

 Description

 The flying fox fish has a characteristic long body with a flat abdominal area.
 Its dorsal area has a coloration ranging from olive to dark brown.
 The lower half of its body has a yellowish white hue.
 A brownish-black line runs from its mouth to the caudal fin.
 On top of this distinctive black line is a gold-colored stripe.
 The eyes of a flying fox may have a reddish iris.
 Its dorsal, anal and ventral fins consist of a transparent front with a thick black band along the edge.

 Although capable of reaching up to 6 in, flying foxes have an average length of 4.7 in and are frequent victims of stunting in the aquarium setting.